Vårberg

-Vårberg is a suburb in the Skärholmen borough in the Söderort region of Stockholm, Sweden.
+Vårberg (lit.
+'Spring Hill') is a suburb in the Skärholmen borough of the Söderort region in Stockholm, Sweden.

 Location

 Vårberg borders Skärholmen, Vårby gård, Huddinge, Estbröte, Kungshatt, and Ekerö.
 It has an area of 197 hectares of land and 65 hectares of water.
-Its population is 8,454 as of 31 December 2007.
-Vårberg contains the highest natural point in Stockholm, Vikingaberget, which is 77.24 meters above sea level.
-Vårberg also includes Vårbergstoppen, an artificial hill which was built from spoil from the excavation the Stockholm metro and which at 90 meters above sea level is the highest point of land in Stockholm.
+As of 31 December 2007, its population was 8,454.
+The suburb contains the highest natural point in Stockholm, Vikingaberget, which is 77.24 m above sea level.
+It also includes Vårbergstoppen, an artificial hill which was built from spoil from the excavation the Stockholm Metro, which at 90 m above sea level is the highest point of land in the city.